bayasdev/envycontrol/README.md

 ### A note on AMD + Nvidia systems

-I don't own any device with this particular hardware combination (in theory `integrated` and `hybrid` modes should work), please contact me if you do.
+I don't own any device with this hardware combination, however experimental support for AMD systems under `nvidia` mode has been added. **Please send me your feedback.**

 ## Get EnvyControl